 #3.
 Challenge Yourself

-One of the most common reasons why meditation doesn’t happen or doesn’t happen as long as it could is because we feel like we must meditate in a certain way in a certain place.
+One of the most common reasons why meditation doesn’t happen or doesn’t last as long as it could is because we feel like we must meditate in a certain way in a certain place.

-You might find yourself getting into a longer meditation time that better fits your needs.
+As you start to allow greater flexibility in how you define meditation, you might find yourself getting into a longer meditation time that better fits your needs.

 #4.
 Set Realistic Expectations